labsyspharm/python-intermediate-may-institute-2025/_episodes/18-seaborn.md

 * Because we passed a wide-form dataframe, we lose some beneficial features that seaborn can otherwise provide such as automatic axes labels and tighter control over how the variables are mapped onto the plot's axes and visual aspects.
 * For example we might want to show the boxplots in the catplot on the X-axis, but this isn't supported with wide-form data.
-* seaborn offers many many other plotting functions, most of which accept wide-form dataframes but likewise with limited functionality.
+* seaborn offers many other plotting functions, most of which accept wide-form dataframes but likewise with limited functionality.

 ## Seaborn plots using long-form data

 An alternative way to organize dataframes is the *long form*, in which every variable is stored in its own column, with the column label providing its name.
-Every observation is stored as a separate row. seaborn works best with dataframes in this format, as it provides maximum control over which variables to plot and map to the various visual presentation styles.
+Every observation is stored as a separate row.
+This is often referred to as "tidy data" -- you can read more about this concept in the paper *Tidy Data* by Hadley Wickham. seaborn works best with dataframes in this format, as it provides maximum control over which variables to plot and map to the various visual presentation styles.

 Long-form dataframes also support an unlimited number of variables!
 You can record every variable you think might be useful and decide